anaosojnik/bh2025_scllms_p30/README.md

     ```
     git submodule update --init --recursive
     ```
+3. Activate a Python virtual environment with `gdown` installed.
-3. Check that you have all the prerequisites installed.
+4. Check that you have all the prerequisites installed.
     ```
     make prereq
     ```
-4. Build containers needed for running a specific model.
+5. Build containers needed for running a specific model.
     ```
     make build MODEL=<model> GPU=<true if gpu needed, otherwise delete this argument>
     ```
-5. Run test workflow for a specific model and task.
+6. Run test workflow for a specific model and task.
     ```
     make run MODEL=<model> TASK=<task> GPU=<true if gpu needed, otherwise delete this argument>
     ```